-One of the ways we stay relevant to our clients is by keeping ourselves informed of the latest incentive industry research, market trends, surveys and studies.
+One of the ways we stay relevant to our clients is by keeping ourselves informed of the latest incentive industry research, market trends, surveys, white papers and studies.
 We’re glad to give you access to the same data that informs our business decisions—data that, time and time again, validates the fact that incentive programs can improve employee engagement, increase sales and secure customer loyalty.

 Continuing its efforts to advance the incentive industry the Incentive Research Foundation (IRF) surveyed industry professionals about their opinions about the most prominent trends affecting the industry in 2011.